This is the 2026-2027 catalog. If you began in another year, you may need a different catalog.

 Students must be granted permission to enroll in Graduate level coursework.
 For more information, please contact the Nursing department or refer to the Graduate catalog

-Overview of the Traditional BSN Program
+Overview of the Prelicensure BSN Program

-The Traditional BSN program prepares nurse generalists to work in hospitals, long-term care, and community settings.
+The prelicensure BSN program prepares nurse generalists to work in hospitals, long-term care, and community settings.
 The professional (BSN) portion of the curriculum includes 65 credits and is designed to be completed in five semesters of full time study.
 A concept-based approach is used to foster development of clinical reasoning by assisting students to sort, analyze, and find connections in health information.

 The concepts are categorized around three main categories: Healthcare Recipient Concepts (e.g., Functional Ability, Family Dynamics, Culture), Health and Illness Concepts (e.g., Homeostasis, Protection, Mood), and Professional Nursing Concepts (e.g., Nursing Roles, Collaboration, Population Health, Healthcare Economics).
 The concepts are introduced and reinforced throughout the curriculum using exemplars or case examples that a nurse will experience in their practice.
-For example, the concept of immunity may be taught as a primary or interrelated concept at several points in the curriculum using exemplars such as rheumatoid arthritis, vaccination of children and adults, allergic reactions, or when understanding the immuno-compromised state a patient experiencing cancer treatment often faces.
+For example, the concept of immunity may be taught as a primary or interrelated concept at several points in the curriculum using exemplars such as rheumatoid arthritis, vaccination of children and adults, allergic reactions, or when understanding the immunocompromised state a patient experiencing cancer treatment often faces.
 Students and faculty will engage in active learning strategies designed to emphasize application of material rather than rote memorization.

 Graduates will be prepared to sit for the National Council of State Boards of Nursing Licensure Exam (NCLEX-RN).

-To be considered for the Traditional BSN Program, applicants must have:
+To be considered, applicants must have:

-• 30 completed college credits including at least 3 of the following 4 science courses completed or in progress
+• 30 completed college credits including at least 3-4 of the following 5 science courses completed or in progress

 • Minimum 3.0 college GPA with no required science course grade lower than a "C"